bulletinmybeard/openresty-docker-playground/README.md

 ## Usage
 ### Nginx Locations
 The provided Docker setup comes with multiple pre-configured Nginx locations, demonstrating various functionalities.
-You can test these endpoints using `cURL` or by importing the provided REST API collections into Insomnia or Postman from the [insomnia-postman-configs](insomnia-postman-configs) directory.
+You can test the locations using `cURL` or by importing the provided REST API collections into Insomnia or Postman from the [insomnia-postman-configs](insomnia-postman-configs) directory.

 | Request method | Location                      | Authentication       | Body/Get Query parameters                                | Description                                                                                    |
 |----------------|-------------------------------|----------------------|----------------------------------------------------------|------------------------------------------------------------------------------------------------|